Check Engine OBDII Diagnostic Trouble Codes (DTC)

 In BMW vehicles vacuum leaks from cracked rubber intake air boot is a common occurrence.
 The intake air boot connects the air filter box with the intake manifold.
 Problem with positive crankcase ventilation components also can cause vacuum leaks.
 The mass airflow sensor problems are also not uncommon.

 In some Mercedes-Benz vehicles besides other reasons, a bad mass airflow sensor can cause the code P0170 Fuel Trim Malfunction (Bank 1), as well as P0173 Fuel Trim Malfunction (Bank 2).

 To find the exact reason in your car, your mechanic may need to check your vehicle for vacuum leaks, test the mass airflow sensor readings with the scan tool, check fuel pressure, as well as few other things.
 Read more about Mass Air Flow (MAF) sensor.
 If the new mass airflow sensor is installed, make sure the air filter is installed properly, as the sand particles coming with the unfiltered air can damage the airflow sensor.

 P0171 - System Too Lean (Bank 1)

 The code P0171 means that the air-fuel mixture coming in to the engine is too lean, or there is too much air and too little fuel.
-This could be caused by a number of reasons, such as low fuel pressure, plugged fuel filter, worn fuel pump, vacuum leaks, exhaust leaks, etc. For example, a Toyota Technical Service Bulletin (TSB) for 2003-2008 Toyota Corolla and 2003-2008 Toyota Matrix lists a leaking intake manifold gasket as a possible reason for the code P0171 along with some other codes.
+This could be caused by a number of reasons, such as bad air flow sensor, low fuel pressure, plugged fuel filter, worn fuel pump, vacuum leaks, exhaust leaks, etc.

 P0173 - Fuel Trim Malfunction (Bank 2)